 What is the stealth tax in the UK?

-Stealth taxes refer to instances where you pay more tax without a direct tax rise announced by the government.
+Stealth taxes refer to instances where you pay more tax without a direct increase announced by the government.

 Relating to Income Tax, this can happen when you simultaneously earn more money while the tax thresholds freeze.
 For example, if the Personal Allowance is kept at £12,570, and your salary rises slightly to mitigate inflation, you’ll pay more of your income in tax.